-Since the HDMI 2.1 ports of the PS5 are limited to 32 Gbps, you are forced to use 4:2:2 chroma subsampling anyway, but you will have to further drop it down to 4:2:0 on the Gigabyte FV43U.
+Since the HDMI 2.1 ports of the PS5 are limited to 32 Gbps, you are forced to use 4:2:2 chroma subsampling anyway, but you will have to drop it down to 4:2:0 on the Gigabyte FV43U.
 This type of compression mainly causes text on colored backgrounds to appear a bit smudgy, so it’s not a big issue for gaming.

 Price & Similar Monitors

 To learn more about monitors and ensure you’re getting the model most suited for your personal preference, visit our comprehensive and always up-to-date best gaming monitor buyer’s guide.

-While the Gigabyte Aorus FV43U has its disadvantages, it’s the best option available if you’re looking for an LED-backlit 43″ 4K 144Hz gaming display.
+While the Gigabyte Aorus FV43U has its disadvantages, it’s one of the best options available if you’re looking for an LED-backlit 43″ 4K 144Hz gaming display.